Darren-Noortman66/Polynomial-Regression-Machine-Learning-/README.md

 # Polynomial-Regression-Machine-Learning-
-A machine learning program made using the polynomial regression method and the Python language.
+A machine learning program made using the Python language and the polynomial regression method.

-## This project is used to
+## This project is used to determine the price for pizza depending on its diameter.

 * **What is this repo or project?**

-    This project is used to run a project-management-system for an engineering firm named Poised.
-The data entered will be stored in a MySQL database.
+     This project runs an application named 'poly' which is used to determine the prices for pizzas depending on their diameter.
+After executing the program
 * **How does it work?**

-    This project works with java and MySQL.
-It is executed using the 'Poised.java' file.
-The other files are classes used to create objects in the 'Poised' file.
-Simply follow the instructions/ options presented to work with the program.
+    This project is made using Python, and the machine-learning method used is polynomial-regression.
+This means the prices for the pizzas are all dependent on the pizza's diameter.
+The machine is 'taught' how to respond to the data it will recieve through a training and testing set.
+A figure will appear when the program is executed.
+Below this figure you will see controls on how to manipulate the graph.
 * **Who will use this repo or project?**

-    This project is made for the employees of Poised so that they can manage their engineering products more efficiently.
-(Hyperion-Dev Project)
+    This project is used to showcase my understanding of Machine-Learning.
+I just used pizzas as a fun example. :D
 * **What is the goal of this project?**

-    This project is meant to store the projects inserted by the employees of Poised.
-Each project will have unique data that defines it.
-Each project will also have information regarding the people involved with it.
-New projects can be added and viewed.
+    The main goal of this task was to practice machine-learning.
+The program is made to 'learn' from the data it is given in order to determine the pizzas' prices from their diameter.
+Executing this program will display a figure showing the information on the diameters and prices.

 ## How to Develop, Use, and Test the code.